-The Crawford County Career & Technical Center (Crawford Tech) has rules of conduct and work practices and procedures all students are expected to follow.
-They are necessary to assure a safe, efficient operation; to assure compliance with the public law; and to protect the well-being and rights of students and staff.
-Many of the rules are common in public schools while others are unique to Career Tech's setting.
+The Crawford County Career & Technical Center (Crawford Tech) has rules of conduct, work practices and procedures all students are expected to follow.
+They are necessary to ensure a safe, efficient operation; to ensure compliance with public law; and to protect the well-being and rights of students and staff.
+Many of the rules are common in public schools, while others are unique to Crawford Tech's setting.